KaMuench/blog/index.markdown

 ---

 # Biography
 Hello, my name is Kaleb.
 Currently I am a bachelor student of computer science at the [Hochschule für Technik in Stuttgart](https://www.hft-stuttgart.de/).
 My experience mainly consists of Java programming, building apps with Android Studio and some hobby tinkering with Arduino.

+This website gives an insight into some of my smaller and larger projects.
+I hope that some people will be interested and maybe inspired to try something themselves.

 <div class="table">